Department of Biological Sciences

 BIO 749.
 Neurobiology.
 (3 Credits)

-I. A discussion of the cellular architecture of the nervous system, with emphasis on the biochemical and electrophysiological properties of neurons and glia that control cognition, learning and memory, emotion, sensation and perception, endocrine regulation, and neurological illness.
+emphasis on the biochemical and electrophysiological properties of neurons and glia that control cognition, learning and memory, emotion, sensation and perception, endocrine regulation, and neurological illness.
 An overview of molecular research methods used to investigate neural function.

 BIO 750.
 Animal Behavior.
 (4 Credits)